+horns
-"What can it be?"
-Random asked.

-"I think I know," Bleys said, and Fiona nodded.

-"What, then?"
-I asked.
+be?"
+"What it Random asked. can know," think Bleys and nodded. said, Fiona "What, then?" asked.
 But they did not answer me.
 The horsemen were beginning to move again, passing along the black road, and more were emerging behind them.

+to

+the

+sound.

-I watched.
+The Courts of Chaos Chapter 12 I watched.
 There was a great silence on the heights about me.
 All of the troops had halted and were regarding the procession.
 Even the prisoners from the Courts, hemmed by steel, turned their attention that way.
 Led by the pale trumpeters came a mass of horsemen mounted on white steeds, bearing banners, some of which I did not recognize, behind a man-thing who bore the Unicorn standard of Amber.
-These were followed by more musicians, some of them playing upon instruments of a sort I had never seen before.

-Behind the musicians marched horned man-shaped things in light armor, long columns of them, and every twentieth or so bore a great torch before him, reaching high above his head.
-A deep noise came to us then - slow, rhythmic, rolling beneath the notes of the trumpets and the sounds of the musicians and I realized that the foot soldiers were singing.
+These were followed by more musicians, some of them playing upon instruments of а sort T had never seen Behind the musicians marched horned man-shaped things in light armor, long columns of them, and every twentieth or so bore a great torch before him, reaching high above his head.
+A deep noise came to us then--slow, rhythmic, rolling beneath the notes of the trumpets and the sounds of the musicians--and I realized that the foot soldiers were singing.
 A great deal of time seemed to pass as this body advanced along that black way across the distant track below us, yet none of us stirred and none of us spoke.
 They passed, with the torches and the banners and the music and the singing, and they finally came to the edge of the abyss and continued over the near-invisible extension of that dark highway, their torches flaring against the blackness now, lighting their way.
-The music grew stronger, despite the distance, with more and more voices added to that chorus, as the guard continued to emerge from that flashing storm curtain.
-An occasional roll of thunder passed by, but this could not drown it; nor did the winds which assailed the torches extinguish any so far as I could see.
-The movement had a hypnotic effect.
-It seemed that I had been watching the procession for countless days, years perhaps, listening to the tune I now recognized.

-Suddenly, a dragon sailed through the stormfront, and another, and another.
-Green and golden and black as old iron, I watched them soar on the winds, turning their heads to trail pennons of fire.
-The lightning flashed behind them and they were awesome and magnificent and of incalculable size.
+The music grew stronger, despite the distance, with more and more voices magnificent and of incalculable size.
 Beneath them came a small herd of white cattle, tossing their heads and blowing, beating the ground with their hoofs.
 Riders passed beside and among these, cracking long black whips.

-Then came a procession of truly bestial troops from a shadow with which Amber sometimes has commerce - heavy, scaled, taloned - playing upon instruments like bagpipes, whose skirling notes came to us with vibrance and pathos.

-These marched on, and there were more torch bearers and more troops with their colors - from shadows both distant and near.
-We watched them pass and wind their way into the far sky, like a migration of fireflies, their destination that black citadel called the Courts of Chaos.
+Then came a procession of truly bestial troops from a shadow with which Amber sometimes has commerce--heavy, scaled, taloned-playing upon instruments like bagpipes, whose skirling notes came vibrance with and These marched on, and there were more torch bearers and more troops with their colors--from shadows both distant and near.
+We watched them pass and wind their way into the far sky, like a migration of fireflies, their destination that black citadel called the Courts Chaos.
 There seemed no end to it.
 I had lost all track of time.
 But the stormfront, strangely, was not advancing as all this went on.
 I had even lost something of my sense of person, to be caught up in the procession which passed us.
 This, I knew, was an event which could never be repeated.
 Bright flying things darted above the columns and dark ones floated, higher.
 There were ghostly drummers, beings of pure light and a flock of floating machines; I saw horsemen, clad all in black, mounted on a variety of beasts; a wyvern seemed to hang in the sky for a moment, like part of a fireworks display.
-And the sounds - of hoofbeats and footfalls, of singing and skirling, of drumming and trumpeting - mounted to a mighty wave that washed over us.
-And on, on, on out over the bridge of darkness, wound the procession, its lights lining the great span for a vast distance now.
+And the sounds--of hoofbeats and footfalls, of singing and skirling, of drumming and trumpeting-mounted to a mighty wave that washed over us.
+And on, on, on out for vast distance great span а now.